UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 Why the Pro 8 fits:

-- 8 bays mean you start with 4 drives and expand to 8 over time — or run RAID 6 (two-drive fault tolerance) with 6+ drives from day one
+- 8 bays provide room for future drives, subject to the expansion and RAID-migration options supported by the installed UniFi Drive release — or run RAID 6 (two-drive fault tolerance) with 6+ drives from day one

 - Multiple RAID groups let you separate file shares from Protect archival or backup volumes on the same appliance